Random walk method for quaternions

 2. Random quaternions

 Algorithms which produce random rotations are discussed in the Graphics Gems series,7 II and III by Arvo and Shoemake.8 These include the Box-Muller method to first produce a Gaussian random variable in 4 dimensions.
 Since it is rotation invariant, all is left is to normalize.
-The other proposed method is the subgroup algorithm where the fact is used that \( \So \subset \SO \) and the quotient is \( \SO/\So \simeq \S^2\).
+The other proposed method is the subgroup algorithm where the fact is used that SO(2)SO(3) and the quotient is SO(3)/SO(2)S2.
 The algorithm combines then a random generator of the 2-dimensional unit sphere (a random axis of rotation) with one on the 1-dimensional unit circle (a random angle of rotation).9

 3. Integer quaternions and the tree structure